Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source

 \subsection{Evaluating the bug prioritization and triage algorithms}

 \begin{RQquestion} \textbf{RQ2a: How do different bug prioritization strategies perform in terms of evolutionary metrics?} \end{RQquestion}

 In this research question, we investigate the prioritization module of the Wayback Machine.
 This module can be utilized by researchers to apply their proposed bug prioritization technique.
 Here we implement six different prioritization methods together with random prioritization and the actual decisions of the developers.
-Any other method can be incorporated into it and be compared with other scenarios.
-The Wayback Machine generates different metrics, three of which are shown here.
-The number of assigned bugs, the number of early, on-time, and late prioritization, and the standard deviation of the methods from the actual cases.
-Note that the second and third metrics, which we call evolutionary, can be best reported by an event regenerator that builds the exact environment of the prioritization time.
+Any other method can be incorporated into the machine and be compared with other scenarios.
+The Wayback Machine outputs different performance metrics, three of which are shown here, namely, the number of assigned bugs, the number of early, on-time, and late prioritization, and the standard deviation of the methods from the actual cases.
+Note that the second and third metrics, which we call evolutionary, can be best reported by an event regenerator that builds the exact environment at the time of prioritization.